Hossein-1990/Mathematica-in-GR-and-Cosmology/README.md

 - For getting the complete vesrion of a specific code, right click on it and hit 'save link as' to download that.

-- The full explanation on examples, is above them.
+- The full explanation of examples, is above them.
 - My Mathematica's vesrion is 12.1

 Examples